MS-Cloud-Experts/Plur-e-Docs/Plur%2De/Business-Central-API/General/Misecelaneos/GetSalesDocumentsBySystemCreatedBy.md

     - **Posting Date**: The date when the document was posted (e.g., `"2024-01-05"`).

 #### Summary
-The `GetSalesDocumentsBySalesPerson` method organizes sales documents by type, providing a clear and detailed JSON response for the specified Sales Person and date range.
+The `GetSalesDocumentsBySystemCreatedBy` method organizes sales documents by type, providing a clear and detailed JSON response for the specified Creator User and date range.
 This structure enables efficient analysis and integration into sales reporting systems, supporting enhanced decision-making processes within Business Central.